nanograv/holodeck/README.md

 The recommended installation for active development is to:

 1) Clone the holodeck repository: `git clone https://github.com/nanograv/holodeck.git`
+2) Install the required external packages specified in the requirements file: `pip install -r requirements.txt` 2b) [Optional:] you may want to also install the development requirements with: `pip install -r requirements-dev.txt`
-2) Build the required c libraries from holodeck cython code: `cd holodeck; python setup.py build_ext -i`
+3) Build the required c libraries from holodeck cython code: `cd holodeck; python setup.py build_ext -i`
-3) Perform an development/editable local installation: `python setup.py develop`
+4) Perform an development/editable local installation: `python setup.py develop`

 The 'editable' installation allows the code base to be modified, and have those changes take effect when using the `holodeck` module without having to rebuild/reinstall it.